EasyJet readies 90% of fleet despite summer doubts

 ($1 = 0.7087 pounds)

-Reporting by Laurence Frost in Paris and Paul Sandle in London; editing by Michael Holden and Susan Fenton
+Reporting by Laurence Frost in Paris and Paul Sandle in London; editing by Susan Fenton and Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.